 Reyna Valenzuela placed at Bell High School, LAUSD.
-(B.A., University of California Santa Cruz) is a graduate from the University of California Santa Cruz who grew up in East Los Angeles, CA. Reyna majored in Latin American and Latino studies (LALS) and minored in Education.
+(B.A., University of California Santa Cruz) is a graduate from the University of California Santa Cruz who grew up in East Los Angeles.
+Reyna majored in Latin American and Latino studies (LALS) and minored in Education.
 She is continuing her academic career in the Master of Social Work program at USC.
 She has worked for Santa Cruz County Community Coalition to Overcome Racism (SCCCCOR), researching the role of systematic oppression within the local community.
 As part of the College Advising Corps, Reyna hopes to inspire students to further their educational and professional goals, by emphasizing themes of social justice and empowering historically marginalized communities.